AdithyaSrivastava01/FTP/README.md

-# Fast, Reliable UDP File Transfer (Fresh Implementation)
+# Fast, Reliable UDP File Transfer

 This is a clean-room implementation of a UDP-based, reliable file transfer tool designed for EE 542 Lab 2.
 It uses a simple custom protocol (INFO/DATA/NACK/FIN)